xxshindowxx/Dungeon-Hunter/README.md

   It is best described as a progression-heavy console RPG that mixes dungeon crawling, world lore, kingdom politics, hidden routes, and long-term character growth.

+  # How to Play

+  - download the folder and open the .exe
+    - the game will save the game in the folder saves

+ - **Disclaimer**
+  i will work on this as i like so there could be updates and there could not be updates. i also do not share the code since i´m thinking of selling this game in the future. i still hope you will have fun playing it ^-^

   # Updates